akuity/kargo/docs/docs/30-how-to-guides/15-working-with-freight.md

 Why a label?

-Kubernetes enforces the immutability of the `metadata.name` field for all resources and a Kargo webhook enforces the immutability of the `id` field.
+Kubernetes enforces the immutability of the `metadata.name` field for all resources.

 Kubernetes
 [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/),
-by contrast, are both mutable and indexed, which which makes them ideal for use as secondary identifiers.
+by contrast, are both mutable and indexed, which makes them ideal for use as secondary identifiers.
 :::

 When using the Kargo CLI to query for `Freight` resources, the `alias` field is